vacuumlabs/yacol/docs/api.md

 Creates channel (not bounded to any capacity).

 ### channel.put(message)
-putes message to channel.
+Puts message to channel.
 The operation is not blocking

 ### channel.take()
 Obtains value from channel.
 The operation returns coroutine, so you should yield the value from it: